 Vulnerable Road Users (VRUs) including pedestrians, bicyclists, motorcyclists and animals, have been considered in the past in a range of safety and efficiency use cases.
 VRU use cases continue to be of strong strategic interest as these groups are at higher risk of serious injury in a crash.
 For a range of reasons, technical solutions targeted at VRUs are more complex than vehicle-centric solutions.
 As a result, there are few mature solutions.
-Continued Australian and international effort to provide standards and systems that improve VRUs' safety, is bringing us closer to solutions that can be assessed for depletement.
-Testing of new VBU standards is an demonsional for deployment.
+Continued Australian and international effort to provide standards and systems that improve VRUs' safety, is bringing us closer to solutions that can be assessed for deployment.
 Testing of new VRU standards is underway in Europe.
+16